gitnacho/NativeScript/tests/app/ui/layouts/stack-layout.md

 description: "Examples for using stack-layout"
 previous_url: /ApiReference/ui/layouts/stack-layout/HOW-TO
 ---

 # StackLayout

 Using a StackLayout requires the StackLayout module.

-{%snippet stack-layout-require%}
+{% snippet stack-layout-require %}

-### Declaring a StackLayout.
+## Declaring a StackLayout.

 ``` XML
 <Page>
   <StackLayout orientation="horizontal">